Neuro-Spectral Architectures for Causal Physics-Informed Networks: Neuro-spectral architectures

 \subsection{Spectral decomposition and initialization}

-The choice of the basis $\mathbf{b}$ can enforce certain behaviors of the solution, as well as ensure the fulfillment of the given boundary conditions.
-In this paper, we initialize it as the Fourier basis and its odd and even extensions in terms of the sine and cosine functions.
-Our choice of basis allows us to represent periodic, Dirichlet, and Neumann boundary conditions for rectangular domains.
-The spectral projection $\hu$ may then be calculated in multiple ways, depending on how the spatial domain is sampled (See Appendix B).
-We initialize $\mathbf{b}$ as the Fourier basis for two reasons: first, to overcome spectral bias, inspired by the success of Fourier-Feature layers; second, to enable the simple and accurate representation of linear translation-invariant (LTI) differential operators as scalar multipliers \cite{evans2010book}.
-We use the latter to implement an improved initialization scheme for the NODE, as follows.
+The choice of the basis $\mathbf{b}$ can enforce specific properties of the solution, as well as ensure the fulfillment of the given boundary conditions.
+In this work, we initialize $\mathbf{b}$ as the Fourier basis and its odd and even extensions in terms of the sine and cosine functions.
+This choice enables the representation of homogeneous periodic, Dirichlet, and Neumann boundary conditions for rectangular domains.
+The spectral projection $\hu$ can then be computed in several ways, depending on how the spatial domain is sampled (see \autoref{sec:appendix_implementation}).
+We adopt the Fourier basis for two main reasons: first, to overcome spectral bias, inspired by the success of Fourier-Feature layers; and second, to allow for the simple and accurate representation of linear translation-invariant (LTI) differential operators as scalar multipliers \cite{evans2010book}.
+We use the latter to implement an improved initialization scheme for the NODE, described as follows.

 \textbf{{1.
-Linearize the PDE.}} Extract a linear, translation-invariant approximation for $\mathbf{F}$:
+Linearize the PDE.}} Extract a linear translation-invariant approximation for $\mathbf{F}$: